Myrta Silva: Una Hora Contigo (An Hour with You)

 During the mid 1960s, Silva hosted a weekly music variety TV show Una hora contigo (An Hour with You) on New York City's first Spanish language television station, WNJU-TV Channel 47.
 The program was hugely popular among the Latino audience, prompting the station to add an additional weekly program hosted by Silva titled Tira y tápate.

 In the 1970s, Silva wrote "No te vayas de mi vida" ("Stay In My Life"), which was recorded and made popular by Evelyn Souffront.

 In 1971, Silva returned to Puerto Rico with her television show Una hora contigo, which this time was transmitted on Canal 11.
 This show was among the most popular programs in Puerto Rico.

 Later years

 Silva was active in many charities and she also participated in many pro-Hispanic activities in the US.
 During the 1980s, Silva had a program in the government television channel dedicated to music and composers.
 In 2016, Myrta Silva was inducted into the Latin Songwriters Hall of Fame.

 Silva suffered from dementia in her last years.
 One day while showering, she accidentally scalded herself with the hot water and suffered third degree burns.
 Silva died on December 2, 1987, in Arecibo, aged 60 and was buried in Santa María Magdalena de Pazzis Cemetery in San Juan, Puerto Rico.

+In 2000 she was posthumously inducted to the International Latin Music Hall of Fame.
+In 2016 she was posthumously inducted to the Latin Songwriters Hall of Fame.